facebook/watchman/docs/configuration.markdown

 If you observe problems with `kFSEventStreamEventFlagUserDropped` increasing the latency parameter will allow the system to batch more change notifications together and operate more efficiently.

+#### idle_reap_age_seconds

+*Since 3.7*

+How many seconds a watch can remain idle before becoming a candidate for reaping, measured in seconds.
+The default for this is `432000` (5 days).
+Set this to `0` to prevent reaping.

+A watch is considered to be idle when it has had no commands that operate on it for `idle_reap_age_seconds`.
+If an idle watch has no triggers and no subscriptions then it will be cancelled, releasing the associated operating system resources, and removed from the state file.